Registration and Licensure with the College of Pharmacists of Manitoba

 You may not start your internship until you have been notified by the College.

-Applicants must complete a 600-hour internship in Manitoba with a preceptor approved by Council.
-For more information about internships, please see the Frequently Asked Questions document for Interns and Preceptors .
+Applicants must complete a 600-hour internship in Manitoba with a preceptor approved by the Registrar.
+For more information about internships, please see Frequently Asked Questions for Interns and Preceptors and the Internship Manual.

 To assist you in finding a suitable pharmacy to do your internship, you may find it helpful to: